IsharaPriyadarshana/IsharaPriyadarshana/README.md

 - 👋 Hi, I’m @IsharaPriyadarshana
-- 👀 I’m interested in C++ QT Python and Java
+- 👀 I’m interested in C++ QT WebDev Python and Java
 - 🌱 I’m currently learning Python and JavaScript
-- 💞️ I’m looking to collaborate on C++, QT or python based projects
+- 💞️ I’m looking to collaborate on C++, QT, JavaScript or python based projects
 - 📫 How to reach me send a mail to isharapriyadarshana@gmail.com

 <!---